blleng/obsidian-notes/content/notes/tech/maturity-identification.md

 ---
 ```
 ## Icons preparation
 These icons are all from [lucide](https://lucide.dev).
-Just choose icons you like and get their SVG files (or codes).
-Encode the SVG into Base64 format for embedding these icons within the CSS file.
+Just choose icons you like and get their SVG files (or codes). ==Encode the SVG into Base64== format for embedding these icons within the CSS file.
 These base64 codes are documented within the `/quartz/styles/custom.scss` file:

 ```scss